• What’s On

 • Gain confidence individually and in groups.

 It’s overall purpose is to use theatre to help vulnerable young people better understand their identity and environment.
-This project is fully funded and is for children aged 9-13.
+This project is fully funded and is for young people aged 9-16.

 Sessions are 90 minutes and take place throughout the Spring and Summer terms in Polka’s state of the art creative learning rooms.
 Children learn drama skills such as improvisation, script writing, comedy and dance.
 They also benefit from masterclasses by industry professionals throughout the year.
 The project culminates in a week long residency that ends with a performance on Polka Theatre’s stage.
 This is a celebration of the achievements and journey that the group has gone on throughout the year.